 USC Gould School of Law Alumni Profiles

-Somewhat surprisingly, one of my fondest memories of law school is the work we did on the law review.
+Surprisingly, one of my fondest memories of law school is the work we did on the law review.

 Where do you work?
 What are you up to?

 I am a partner and head of the litigation practice at the Los Angeles office of White & Case LLP.
 I litigate and try complex business litigation cases all over the country.
 I am fortunate to have had the opportunity to try a number of interesting cases over the last few years (10 trials since 2004).

 How has USC Law had an impact on your career?

 USC Law had a major impact on my career as it showed me the many wonders of being a lawyer.
 Before attending USC Law, I had very little awareness of what lawyers did.
 The law school taught me substantive areas of the law, opened my eyes as to the many possibilities open to lawyers, and allowed me the opportunity to develop whatever talent and ability I had.

 What is your fondest memory of law school?